sroehling/MailShredder/MailCleanerTests/ManualTesting.md

 Setup:

-1. Generate the messages using the integration test server
+1. Generate the messages using the integration test server (inside the MailCleanerTestImapServer git module's testScripts folder):

+	genremotetestmbox.pl --nummsgs=500

 2. Connect the Apple Mail client to both the integration test account and the Gmail account.
 3. Select the messages in the test account, right-click